 Dr. Susan Love Research Foundation

-Unlike a majority of breast cancer charities, the Dr. Susan Love Research Foundation almost exclusively fund research exploring the causes of the condition.
+Unlike many other breast cancer charities, the Dr. Susan Love Research Foundation almost exclusively fund research exploring the causes of the condition.

-They also conduct long-term projects to better understand the impact of breast cancer treatments, both physically and emotionally.
+They also run long term studies to better understand the physical and emotional impact of breast cancer treatments.

-According to Charity Navigator, an objective rating system for charities, an estimated 81.9 percent of the foundation's total funds go directly toward programs and services.
+Charity Navigator, an objective rating system for charities, estimates that 81.7% of the foundation's total funds go directly into programs and services.

 California Breast Cancer Research Program

-The California Breast Cancer Research Program are devoted to breast cancer research and education.
-Unlike many charities, the program's funding is relatively stable, receiving 45 percent of revenue from California's tobacco tax.
+The California Breast Cancer Research Program devote their time to breast cancer research and education.
+The program's funding is relatively stable, receiving 45% of its revenue from California's tobacco tax.

-This stability allows the organization to establish long-term projects, exploring critical breast cancer topics.
+This stable revenue allows the organization to establish long term projects that explore critical breast cancer topics.

 National Breast Cancer Coalition

-One of the largest and most influential breast cancer charities, the National Breast Cancer Coalition (NBCC) was founded in 1991.
+This is one of the largest and most influential breast cancer charities in the U.S. The National Breast Cancer Coalition (NBCC) started in 1991.

-Consisting of activists, survivors, researchers, lobbyists, and policy makers, the coalition's mission is to figure out how to end breast cancer by 2020.
+The NBCC's mission is to figure out how to end breast cancer by 2020.
+The charity comprises activists, survivors, researchers, lobbyists, and policymakers.

-The NBCC has over 60,000 members and has successfully advocated for more than $3 billion dollars in federal research funding.
+The NBCC have over 60,000 members and have successfully advocated for more than $3 billion in federal research funding.

 Breast Cancer Research Foundation

-The foundation's Founder Fund is the largest private project worldwide focused on understanding the biology behind metastasis, when cancer spreads to infect different tissues or organs.
+Their Founder Fund is the largest private project worldwide.
+It focuses on better understanding the biology behind metastasis, during which cancer spreads to different tissues or organs.